imjoseangel/sandbox/kubernetes/netdebug/README.md

 **SYN ACK**- The server sends a SYN-ACK (Synchronize Acknowledge) packet to the client.
 **ACK** - The client sends an ACK (Acknowledge) packet to the server.

-In the image, we can find it after the DNS request.
+In the image, it is after the DNS request.

 ![3-way](./files/example.com-3-way.png)

 ### The Request and Connection Close (FIN ACK)

-After that, we can find the HTTP GET and the ACK from the server with the HTTP response.
+Next to the SYN-ACK, it comes the HTTP GET and the ACK from the server with the HTTP response.

-Finally, we can find the TCP close requests with FIN ACK Packets to close the connection.
+And finally, the TCP close requests with FIN ACK Packets to close the connection.

 ![fin-acl](./files/example.com-finack.png)